 - The business process walkthroughs of DAPs take users step by step through each SAP process or skill that you’ve documented for your onboarding program.

 - This provides on-demand, in-application learning for end users that is inherently accessed remotely.

 - DAPs also enable program administrators to see how users engage the walkthroughs to understand their utilization rates.

 - This rate, combined with surveys of subject matter experts and managers that assess which SAP business processes need more support, enables program administrators to know the effectiveness of their remote SAP onboarding program and target the areas that need improvement.

-OnScreen is the agile digital adoption platform for SAP and web-based enterprise applications that boosts process efficiency and employee productivity by empowering any user to become a super user.
+OnScreen is the agile digital adoption platform for SAP and web-based enterprise applications that boosts process efficiency and employee productivity and employee onboarding by empowering any user to become a super user.
 Book a Demo to learn the other ways DAPs can save your enterprise money through successful digital adoption.